 This course provides a health-related work-based learning experience in a variety of settings that allow the student to apply theories, skills, and concepts related to the role of nursing leader and manager.
-Co-requisite: NURS 4457 with a grade of "C" or better.
+Prerequisites: NURS 3351, NURS 3353 and NURS 3354 with a grade of "C" or better.
+Corequisite: NURS 4457.